Year 2000

 Dr Carol Dezateux

-I requested the CF Trust we arrange a meeting of key UK people with an interest in neonatal CF screening including those members of the National Screening Committee Child Health Group (Prof Sir David Hall, Dr David Elliman and Dr Carol Dezateux) who would advise the National Screening Committee.
+I requested the CF Trust arrange a meeting of key UK people with an interest in neonatal CF screening including those members of the National Screening Committee Child Health Group (Prof Sir David Hall, Dr David Elliman and Dr Carol Dezateux) who would advise the National Screening Committee.

 It was not a good meeting – in fact, it was ghastly!
-Our visitors, all essentially community paediatricians (who had little practical experience of dealing with CF children and knew little about CF), were obviously not in favour of neonatal CF screening and were overtly looking for reasons not to recommend it.
+Our visitors, all essentially community paediatricians (who had little present day practical experience of dealing with CF children and knew little about CF), were obviously not in favour of neonatal CF screening and were overtly looking for reasons not to recommend it.
+They required a great deal more data they said.
+Their near belligerent general attitude was most discouraging and at times verged on frank rudeness to our unfortunate colleagues attempting to present their data.

-Subsequently, in 2001 after Rosie Barnes and I, in desparation, went to see the then Health Minister, Yvette Cooper, the Government wisely recommended countrywide neonatal CF screening – but even then, against the advice of their National Screening Committee!
+Subsequently, in 2001 after Rosie Barnes and I, in desparation, went to see the then Health Minister, Yvette Cooper, following which the Government wisely recommended countrywide neonatal CF screening – but even then, against the advice of their National Screening Committee!

+1.4.2000 The CF Trust’s Regional Advisory Committee, in Birmingham.
 As usual, a very informative source of parents’ and patients’ views.
 There is no substitute to hearing parents and relatives talking about their experiences to appreciate the standard of care they are receiving.
 It is sometimes very depressing and in some cases reflects the desperate state of the NHS.

-I thought I should attend this meeting as many of the “good and great” of the NHS will be speaking.
+2.4.2000.
+Meeting on “Learning from the National Health Service” at St Catherine’s College Oxford I thought I should attend this meeting as many of the “good and great” of the NHS would be speaking.
 Also, I’m due to give a talk on the NHS at the CF Trust 2000 meeting in October and I thought I might pick up a few useful “morsels”.
-It was a great mistake.
-The air was thick with the usual NHS buzzwords with little substance – we heard of “rolling out” programs, “disbenefiting” people etc, etc. I gain the feeling that these well-meaning people were somewhat remote from the staff who actually do the work in the NHS.
+It was a great mistake!
+The air was thick with the usual NHS buzzwords with little substance – we heard of “rolling out” programs, “disbenefiting” people etc, etc. I gained the feeling that these well-meaning people were somewhat remote from the staff who actually do the work in the NHS.

 Prof. James Drife

-However, the following day things go from bad to worse in Oxford!
+However, the following day things personally go from bad to worse in Oxford!
 As I am now too old to totter down the corridor in outdoor shoes to the toilet as is necessary if one stays in “college accommodation”, I opted for a rather dubious hotel near Oxford station.
 Attempting to reach the bath taps (no shower!)
 I developed an acute back strain.
 I struggled to the meeting but had to leave early and only just managed to get back to the hotel, then taxi to the station, train to Leeds and car home and crawled into bed.
 What a disaster.

 I learned nothing at the meeting except medicine was quite different from 44 years ago when I qualified and I suspect it will become even more different under the new “NHS commissar” Mr Alan Milburn.

-April 7th.
-The CF Trust’s Infection Control Group meeting at Manchester Airport
+7. 4.2000 The CF Trust’s Infection Control Group meeting at Manchester Airport

+My back had recovered sufficiently to travel by train to Manchester.
+Fortunately the train from Leeds goes directly from Leeds to Manchester Airport.
 We had a good meeting.
 I chair this jovial group of national experts but we get plenty of work done.
-Key members of the group were the microbiologists Professor John Govan of Edinburgh , a world expert on Pseudomonas and good friend of the CF Trust and Prof. Tony Hart of Liverpool another very helpful colleague.
+Key members of the group were the microbiologists Professor John Govan of Edinburgh , a world expert on Pseudomonas and good friend of the CF Trust and the late Prof. Tony Hart of Liverpool another very helpful colleague.

 Prof. Tony Hart